 Extended hours Doctor and Nurse appointments are available 7 days a week through GP Care Services at Middleton Health Centre, Birtle View Heywood, Kingsway Rochdale and Littleborough Practices.
 To book, please phone 0161 7638 292 be-tween the hours of: 9:00am and 6:00pm 7 days a week.

 Spreading your wings and flying off to Uni?
 Have you had your free Meningitis ACWY jab?
 Book in with a Practice Nurse now!

-Dr S Purlackee ST3 who will be with us until August 2018
+Dr S Zubia ST3 (female) who will be with us until November 2018

-Dr S Zubia ST3 who will be with us until November 2018
+Dr F Niazi ST3 (male) who will be with us until August 2019

-Dr O Cawley FY2 who will be with us until August 2018
+Dr J Bhullar FY2 (male) who will be with us until December 2018

 The aim of screening programmes is to increase the frequency of early diagnoses in at-risk patients, resulting in quicker treatment whilst disease isn’t as serious—thus increasing the chances of recovery.
 A common misconception is that screening programmes only look for Cancer—they don’t!
 In fact, they often lead to treatment for different problems which could lead to an improved quality of life.

 |Eligibility||Women aged 50-70||Men and women aged 60-74.
 (74+ can request kits online.)||Women aged 25-64|

 |Information||Be Breast Aware: 0161 653 2902||Bowel Screening Program: 0800 707 60 60||Jo’s Trust: 020 7936 7498|

 |Recall||Every 3 years||Every 2 years||Every 3 years up to 49 years old, then every 5 years until 64|